CristinaCod91/LSE_DA_COVID_analysis/README.md

  * Area(s) with the largest number of people who have received a first dose but no second dose?
  * Which area has the greatest number of recoveries so that they can avoid this area in their initial campaign runs?
  * Whether deaths have been increasing across all regions over time or if a peak has been reached?
- * What other types of Twitter data points and tweets have both #coronavirus and #vaccinated hashtags.
+ * What other types of Twitter data points and tweets have both #coronavirus and #vaccinated hashtags?
- * Which regions have experienced a peak in hospitalisation numbers and if there are regions that have not reached a peak yet.
+ * Which regions have experienced a peak in hospitalisation numbers and if there are regions that have not reached a peak yet?
 Demonstrate if the provided functions can assist you to answer these questions.
 Provide reasons for your answer.